Gage-Technologies/gigo-documentation/extension/code_teacher/extension_code_teacher_2.md

 ### **How Do I Use Code Teacher?**

 Gigo Code Teacher is very easy to use.
-It's as simple as asking Code Teacher a question by clicking the Code Teacher Icon shown in th image below.
+It's as simple as asking Code Teacher a question by clicking the Code Teacher Icon shown in the image below.

 ![extension_code_teacher_1.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/code_teacher/extension_code_teacher_1.svg)